UMF holds the line on cost – no tuition increase for 2014-2015. Students enrolled for fall 2014 can get 2013’s tuition rates.

 In addition to the above charges, which apply to all students, there is a one-time orientation fee of $230 for entering first-year students and transfer students.

-Remember, when comparing costs at different colleges, be sure you are accounting for all categories of charges.
-Not every school includes its mandatory fees or orientation fees in their published annual costs / expenses.
+Remember, when comparing costs at different colleges, be sure you are accounting for all categories of charges — especially mandatory fees.
+Not every school includes its mandatory fees in their published annual costs / expenses.

 Through the New England Regional Student Program, students from other New England states and Canada can apply for certain academic programs at UMF and pay reduced tuition.
 That’s a savings of nearly $4,900 per year.
 The academic programs that qualify for this vary by state.